rabiaq123/memories-app/README.md

-# Memories
+# CIS4250 Capstone - Memories App

 ![Memories](https://i.ibb.co/7CmVbCW/image.png)

 ## Introduction
-This is a code repository for the corresponding video tutorial - https://youtube.com/playlist?list=PL6QREj8te1P7VSwhrMf3D3Xt4V6_SRkhu.

-Using React, Node.js, Express & MongoDB you'll learn how to build a Full Stack MERN Application - from start to finish.
-The App is called "Memories" and it is a simple social media app that allows users to post interesting events that happened in their lives.

-By the end of this video, you will have a strong understanding of how the MERN Stack works.

-Setup:
+As part of our capstone project to contribute to an open-source application, we chose [Memories](https://github.com/adrianhajdin/project_mern_memories).
+Memories is a full-stack MERN application made with React, Node.js, Express, and MongoDB that allows users to post memorable events online to share with other users.

+## Our Contributions

+* Deploy web application online to allow users to access it without having to run the code on their machines
+* Connect application to a separate newly-created database to be able to control the data being saved to it
+* Allow users to navigate to their profile from any screen
+* Allow profile editing
+* Add user search functionality
+* Allow users to follow one another
+* Revamp user feed based on following
+* Add unique username requirement when signing up for an account
+* Allow users to delete their accounts and remove all their information stored on the platform

+## Setup

-- run ```npm i && npm start``` for both client and server side to start the app
+* Run ```npm i && npm start``` for both client and server side to start the app

-TODO: rename post message, refactor reducers, add some cool memories, maybe clickable tags, fix update functionality